maradelynie/catalog/README.md

 - There is no favorite API so favorite products are saved at localStorage.
 - There ir react-query devtools set so you will see an icon on the bottom left.
 You can click and see cache and page update as it runs.
 - I did not use UI or auto-animate libraries to have more control of the visual effects, everything was done with pure CSS.

-- MY FALUT, I did read, but completely forgot the Styled Components requirement so I did not use till the finalization of the application.
-I'm rushing to correct that.

 ### Any issue, please send me asap
 Help me to make it better :)